 Size is no issue for the Kapuli Business Park, as this year the amount of zoned area has been increased by 28 hectares, and now the park has 36 hectares of zoned area in total.

-Tokmanni, Yandex, Ball and Comforta - amongst many others - have already invested in Mäntsälä.
+Tokmanni, Global DC, Ball and Comforta - amongst many others - have already invested in Mäntsälä.
 So contact us - We are ready!

 See available plots or find out more about Kapuli:

 Site area is 3 - 30 hectares, the buildable area is 2 – 20 hectares.